Pro-p groups acting on trees with finitely many maximal vertex stabilizers up to conjugation: Splitting of pro- groups acting on trees

 \end{proof}

-\begin{cor}\vlabel{lower bound} Within hypotheses of Theorem \ref{splitting} if $G/\tilde U=\Pi_1(\G_U, \Gamma_U)$ is the fundamental group of a reduced finite graph of finite $p$-groups as in Lemma \ref{inverse limit decomposition}, then $G$ splits as the pro-$p$ fundamental group of a reduced finite graph of pro-$p$ groups $G=\Pi_1(\G, \Gamma_U)$ with edge groups being stabilizers of some edges of $T$.
+\begin{cor}\vlabel{lower bound} With the hypotheses of Theorem \ref{splitting}, if $G/\tilde U=\Pi_1(\G_U, \Gamma_U)$ is the fundamental group of a reduced finite graph of finite $p$-groups as in Lemma \ref{inverse limit decomposition}, then $G$ splits as the pro-$p$ fundamental group of a reduced finite graph of pro-$p$ groups $G=\Pi_1(\G, \Gamma_U)$ with edge groups being stabilizers of some edges of $T$.

 \end{cor}